 A Nearly Lost Icon

-During the 20th century, the bald eagle was near local extinction in the continental portion of the United States, and was consequently placed on the federal government’s list of endangered species.
-The primary cause attributed to their decline was the appearance of the pesticide DDT that would not directly affect the bird, but rather make the bird sterile or affect its laying of healthy eggs, making future reproduction nearly impossible.
-By the 1950’s, there were just over 400 mating pairs remaining in the contiguous United States (populations in Canada and Alaska were relatively unaffected), down from a population of 300,000 to 500,000 estimated to be living in the 18th century.
-In 1967, the bald eagle was listed as endangered in the United States and multiple amendments following its listing greatly restricted the capture and holding of these birds in captivity.
+During the 20th century, the bald eagle was near local extinction in the continental portion of the United States and was consequently placed on the federal government’s list of endangered species.
+The primary cause attributed to their decline was the appearance of the pesticide DDT, which was used to control a number of insect species including mosquitoes.
+DDT eventually ended up in local waterways poisoning fish and plants as well as the bald eagles that ate the contaminated fish.
+This affected the birds’ ability to produce healthy eggs, making future reproduction nearly impossible.
+By the early 1960s, there were just over 400 mating pairs remaining in the contiguous United States (populations in Canada and Alaska were relatively unaffected), down from an estimated population of 100,000 living in the U.S. at the end of the 18th century.
+In 1967, the bald eagle was listed as Endangered in the United States, and multiple amendments following its listing greatly restricted the capture and holding of these birds.
 After a widespread conservation effort, the native bald eagle population has recovered and stabilized, and the bird was delisted as an endangered species in June of 2007.

 The bald eagle is listed as of Least Concern by the International Union for Conservation of Nature (IUCN).